 Cross-device Web Search is the first book to examine cross-device search behavior, which takes place when people utilize multiple devices and several sessions to research the same topic.

 Providing a comprehensive examination of cross-device search behaviors, the book also models and analyses their most important features and, by doing so, helps to elucidate the motivations behind such behaviors.
-Drawing on a variety of methods and sources, including system design, user experiments, and qualitative and quantitative analysis, the book introduces cross-device search, relates it to relevant conceptual models and identifies cross-device search topics.
-Providing discussion of a comprehensive range of behaviors in the context of cross-device search, including querying, gazing, clicking and touching, the book also presents the design and development of a system to support cross-device search, explores cross-device search behavior modelling and predicts users’ search performance.
+Drawing on a variety of methods and sources, including system design, user experiments, and qualitative and quantitative analysis, the book introduces cross-device search, relates it to relevant conceptual models, and identifies cross-device search topics.
+Providing discussion of a comprehensive range of behaviors in the context of cross-device search, including querying, gazing, clicking, and touching, the book also presents the design and development of a system to support cross-device search, explores cross-device search behavior modeling, and predicts users’ search performance.

 Cross-device Web Search will be of great interest to academics and students situated in the fields of library and information science, computer science, and management science.
-The book should also provide fascinating insights to practitioners and others interested in information search retrieval, information seeking behavior and human-computer interaction communities.
+The book should also provide fascinating insights to practitioners and others interested in information search retrieval, information seeking behavior, and human-computer interaction communities.

 Table of Contents

-Shaobo Liang is an assistant professor of the School of Information Management at Wuhan University.
+Shaobo Liang is an assistant professor at the School of Information Management at Wuhan University.
 His research interests lie in understanding user information-seeking behavior, mobile search behavior, and cross-device search.
 He has published over 20 papers in academic journals and conferences.